Chikos101/data_analytics_resource_toolkit/README.md

 # DART : Data and Analytics Resource Toolkit

+# Respository Structure

+The directory structure of the project looks like the following:

+├── src/                     <-  Contains all code and resources
+    ├── main/
+      ├── python/            <-  Contains Python code
+      ├── sql/               <-  Contains SQL code
+     ├── resources           <-  Contains resources referred in the documentation ├── .gitignore               <-  Files that are not to be tracked by Git.
+└── README.md                <-  Top-level documentation page for this repository.

 # Overview

 This repo provides sample code in Python/SQL to help onboard CME Group’s clients with its products and data.
 Various use cases are discussed for different data sources and types.
 Check out the [CME Group Product Slate](https://www.cmegroup.com/markets/products.html) for all products.